jeffwhw/udacity_ad_pj2/writeup.md

 The result is stored then in [link to my second trial video](./output_images/project_video_second_run.mp4).
 We can observe that in difficult situation such as missing line marker and strong shadow, the algorithm is much more robust and gives reasonable estimation based on previous experiences.

+#### 3. Challenge

+The algorithm works poorly on challenge video, but still in most cases offer a reasonable results.
+The result is stored then in [link to my second trial video](./output_images/challeng_trial.mp4)

 ---

 ### Discussion